 Unlike other brokerages and robo-advisors, there is no algorithm or human advisor letting you know whether you are on track to meet your investing goals.
 Thus, the service is perhaps not ideal for investors with limited experience and knowledge.

-- WealthFront.
-This is one of the largest robo-advisors, with more than $10 billion in assets under management.
+Wealthfront is one of the largest robo-advisors.
 It builds a diversified portfolio of low-cost index funds and uses tax-loss harvesting and other strategies.

-- Personal Capital.
-While technically not a robo-advisor, it is a paid wealth management service that uses human portfolio managers aided by software.
+Personal Capital isn’t technically a robo-advisor.
+Instead, it is a paid wealth management service that uses human portfolio managers aided by software.

 Pros and Cons